A posteriori error estimates for the virtual element method: Approximation properties

 The above inverse estimate will be used to prove an approximation theorem (Theorem~\ref{thm:spaceApproximation} below) for the virtual element spaces considered in this work.
 The proof of Theorem~\ref{thm:spaceApproximation} is inspired by~\cite[Prop.
 4.2]{SteklovVEM}, where a related result is obtained in the much simpler setting of the original virtual element space of~\cite{BasicsPaper} for $\spacedim=2$ only.
 As the construction in~\cite[Prop.
 4.2]{SteklovVEM} does not appear to generalize to $d=3$, we use a different construction for the Cl\'ement-type interpolant below.

-We begin by recalling some classical polynomial interpolation results on simplicial triangulations.
-Remark~\ref{rem:shapeRegSubTri} asserts that \assref{ass:meshReg} implies the existence of a globally shape-regular sub-triangulation $\subtriang$ of $\Th$.
+We begin by recalling some classical polynomial interpolation results on simplicial triangulations. \assref{ass:meshReg} implies the existence of a globally shape-regular sub-triangulation $\subtriang$ of $\Th$, cf. Remark~\ref{rem:shapeRegSubTri}.
 We use this to define $\vClem$ as the classical Cl{\'e}ment interpolant~\cite{Clement:1975} of $\v$ of degree $\k$ over the sub-triangulation $\subtriang$.
 Then, the following approximation estimates hold~\cite{Clement:1975} for any $\v \in H^1(\D)$:

 for all $T\in\subtriang$, with $\CclemT$ a positive constant depending only on the polynomial degree $\k$ and on the mesh regularity.
 Here, $\patch{T}$ denotes the usual finite element patch relative to $T$.